bootstrap-vue/bootstrap-vue/docs/markdown/reference/size-props/README.md

 ## Component `size` prop
-Various components allow for an optional size (via hte `size` prop).
+Various components allow for an optional size (via the `size` prop).
 Below are the sizes supported via the default Bootsrap V4 CSS.

 Available Sizes: